dobber/make_kernel/README.md

 If you are constantly finding yourself recompiling kernels and just changing one or two options like cpu type and virtio support, this script is just for you.

+Predefine your most commonly changed .config options and you are good to go.

 How it works
 ===========